DEFT: Differentiable Automatic Test Pattern Generation: DEFT Framework

 where $\gG(\xs)_{{PO}_j}^{\text{fault-free}}$ and $\gG(\xs)_{{PO}_j}^{\text{faulty}}$ are the $j$-th PO values from their respective fan-out cones, evaluated through the continuous computation graph.
 Note that while \Cref{eq:s_f} is for stuck-at-fault, DEFT can be readily extended to support general fault tuples \cite{blanton2006defect}.
 For instance, the objective can be formulated to satisfy condition tuples by minimizing $|\gG(\xs)_i - \text{\texttt{condition\_value}}_i|$.
 We leave the exploration of other advanced fault models for DEFT as future work.

-Combining \Cref{eq:s_f} and \Cref{eq:deft:final_obj}, gradients of the final objective are back-propagated to update $\logits$ via gradient ascent. \Cref{fig:deft:atpg-example} gives an example to the value propagation and gradient backpropagation.
-After convergence or a maximum iteration limit, DEFT samples over the optimized logits $\hat{\theta}$ to produce the final discrete test pattern.
+Combining \Cref{eq:s_f} and \Cref{eq:deft:final_obj}, gradients of the final objective are back-propagated to update $\logits$ via gradient ascent. \Cref{fig:deft:atpg-example} gives an example of value propagation and gradient backpropagation.
+After convergence or a maximum iteration limit, DEFT samples from the optimized logits $\hat{\theta}$ to produce the final discrete test pattern.